DanielRobinsonSoftware/nodeservicebus/README.md

 ## About

-Nodeservicebus aims to provide you with a service host that you can clone in process (with something like [cluster](http://nodejs.org/api/cluster.html) or on many different machines.
+NodeServiceBus aims to provide you with a service host that you can clone in process (with something like [cluster](http://nodejs.org/api/cluster.html) ) or on many different machines.
 You can use it inside express apps or as standalone processes.

 It uses Redis PubSub with a reliable persistence mechanism, which means that messages will be queued until service hosts come back online.
-The main concept around Nodeservicebus is the 'Command' and 'CommandHandler' pattern, but renamed slightly to be more of a 'Message' and 'MessageHandler' pattern.
+The main concept around NodeServiceBus is to allow you to follow the [CQRS](http://en.wikipedia.org/wiki/Command%E2%80%93query_separation) pattern, but instead of dealing with Commands and Queries, it is merged 'Message' and 'MessageHandler'.
+This allows you full control as to how you would like to structure your logic.

-You send messages around the system and one or many handlers will respond.
-Handlers can also send messages.
-Everything is Event driven and non-blocking.
+The point of NodeServiceBus is to send messages around the system and have one or many handlers respond (PubSub).
+Handlers can also send messages which allows everything to be event driven and non-blocking.
+There is no single 'source of truth' and every component knows only what it has to do (Single Responsibility).

 ### Install
 + Install Redis.
 Support for RedisToGo has been implemented but not yet tested.